Posted on March 2, 2021

 It looks like he spent about a year in a sanitarium located on Foothill Blvd. in the Tujunga/Sunland area.
 It was called “Lakeview Terrace Sanitarium” and the building was originally the home of silent film star Francis X. Bushman.

-I have been unable to learn if this was specifically a Christian Science sanitarium, (his wife was a CSP) but I have learned that the Tujunga area was considered to have much cleaner air than other parts of the San Fernando Valley.
+I have learned that the Tujunga area was considered to have “much cleaner air” than other parts of the San Fernando Valley.

 Note the name of last employer: Leith Stevens.

 There was an obituary placed in Ned’s hometown of Peoria, Illinois upon his death.
-Recently posted to Find-a-grave, I will transcribe below.
+Recently posted to find-a-grave, I will transcribe below.

 Joe N. (Ned) LaRocca, a native Peorian like his brother Roxy LaRocca and a former Vaudeville star, died Sunday night at his home in Sherman Oaks, Calif.
 He had been in failing health a number of years and had suffered several strokes.